-This is VERY common trick employed by MANY web hosts, making a too good to be true price – actually too good to be true.
+This is a VERY common trick employed by MANY web hosts, making a too good to be true price – actually too good to be true.

 2. Delayed Verification Process

 InMotion requires all new customers to be verified by phone for security purposes.
 That means NO instant account access after signup for many – especially those outside the U.S.